-If you have a query about any of the programme information provided, whether here or on the website, registered students should use the Ask a question tab in the Student Portal; otherwise the Contact Us button on each webpage should be used.
+For queries about any of the programme information provided, whether here or on the website, registered students should use the Ask a question button in the student portal.
+Otherwise, the Contact Us link at the bottom of every webpage should be used.